pivotal/docs-tap/multicluster/installing-multicluster.md

 Before installing multicluster Tanzu Application Platform profiles, you must meet the following prerequisites:

 - Build, Run, and View clusters must satisfy all the requirements to install Tanzu Application Platform.
 See [Prerequisites](../prerequisites.md).
 - Install Tanzu CLI and Tanzu Cluster Essentials on all clusters.
-For more information, see [Installed Tanzu CLI](../install-tanzu-cli.md).
+For more information, see [Installing the Tanzu CLI](../install-tanzu-cli.md).

 ## <a id='install-view'></a> Install View cluster